Lixkote/RectifyPad/README.md

     ```

 - Open [src\WordPad.sln](/src/WordPad.sln) in Visual Studio to build and run the RectifyPad app.
-- Install the font from here: https://github.com/Lixkote/RectifyPad/blob/Preview1/WordPad/Assets/WordPadIcons.ttf
+- If some icons appear as empty boxes, please install the font provided here: https://github.com/Lixkote/RectifyPad/blob/Preview1/WordPad/Assets/WordPadIcons.ttf
-- To test the app, compile it and run it in debug mode.
+- Now you can press the compile button and the app should be ran in debug mode.

 ## Donate
-If you find this project important, or you like what i am doing and my work, please consider buying me a cofee to support the development through the kofi link button at the bottom of this message, so that i can continue to keep fixing bugs, and implement new features like ODT/DOCX support.
+If you find this project useful, or you like what i am doing and my work, please consider buying me a cofee to support the development through the kofi link button at the bottom of this message, so that i can continue to keep fixing bugs, and implement new features like ODT/DOCX support.
+Much thanks for any support :)
 - [Buy me a cofee](https://ko-fi.com/lixkote)

 ## Contributing